What is the museum’s mission?

 Executive Director – Patricia Rivera

-Vice President, Operations and Training – Wesley Dunn
+Vice President, Facilities and Education Department Head – Wesley Dunn

 Vice President, Educational Programming – Vicky Shenandoah, Oneida Nation